asesidaa/TaikoLocalServer/README.md

    ```toml
    server = "https://divamodarchive.com" # Change https://divamodarchive.com to your/server's ip, like 192.168.1.100
    ```
+7. Open command prompt as admin, navigate to game root folder (where `init.ps1` is).
+Run `regsvr32 .\AMCUS\iauthdll.dll`.
+It should prompt about success

-7. Now the game should be able to connect.
+8. Now the game should be able to connect.

 ### About certificates